heatht13/equity-options-trading-bot/README.md

 * ### Decision Engine (Client)

-  * subscribes to signals and bids/asks feeds from Signal Generator
+  * subscribes to signals and bids/asks feeds from Data Provider
   * Determines whether signal is generated from signal data
-  * requests positions, balances, other relevant info from order router
+  * requests positions, balances, other relevant info from Exchange Handler
   * Produce decisions based on signals, balances, and positions
   * sends order parameters to order router for execution on exchange